Treats asthma and chronic idiopathic urticaria.

 Warnings While Using This Medicine:

 - This medicine will not stop an asthma attack that has already started.
-Your doctor may prescribe another medicine for you to use in case of an acute asthma attack.
-If the other medicine does not work as well, tell your doctor right away.
+Your doctor may prescribe another medicine for you to use in case of an asthma attack.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.